pacaru7/Python-Project-/README.md

 This link will direct you to the visual map of the game: https://miro.com/app/board/o9J_khpVpzs=/

 ## Installation:
-The packages required for this game so far are: sys, time, random.
+The packages required for this game are: sys, time, random.
-PLease make sure to download all currently existing code scripts, which are - as of 1st Nov 2020 - the Classes.py and Main.py files.
+PLease make sure to download all currently existing code scripts, which are:
+- Classes.py: contains classes for setting up the player and asset statistics.
+- Dictionaries.py: contains the storyline and paythway strings.
+- Functions.py: contains system functions, such as randomized dice roll.
+- Level.py: contains the structure of each level as well as the setup of the game.
+- Main.py: contains level functions for clarity's sake.

 ## Usage:
 To get a demo of the game, please store the files into the same folder.
 Try to avoid changes to the name.
 Double-clicking the Main.py file should start the game.